Roots

 • Roberts, L. E. (2003).
 The African Roots of African American Hair and Beauty Culture.
 The Journal of American History, 90(3), 856-861.

 • Tharps, L. M. & Byrd, A. D. (2014).
-Hair Story ❉ Untangling the Roots of Black Hair in America (Revised and Updated).
+Hair Story: Untangling the Roots of Black Hair in America (Revised and Updated).
 St. Martin’s Press.

 Glossary

-Meaning ❉ Natural Hair Care, when viewed through the lens of textured hair, signifies a mindful commitment to understanding the distinct properties of coils, kinks, and waves.
+Meaning ❉ Hair Care, when understood through the lens of textured hair, signifies a mindful discipline for preserving the vigor of coily, kinky, and wavy strands.